muhamadkarkuki/xssHeaders/README.md

 -h            | --help        | show the help message and exit

-if you want use multiple domains usage -ds, --domains twitter.com,google.com,facebook.com  ==> seperator via [,] if you want use multiple proxies usage -p, --proxies "127.0.0.1:8080" OR "default" OR file.txt
+if you want use multiple domains usage -ds, --domains twitter.com,google.com,facebook.com  ==> seperator via [,] if you want use multiple proxies usage -p, --proxies "127.0.0.1:8080" OR "default" to choose default file OR file.txt
 NOTIC: if use -p, --proxies "default" will use conf/proxies-raw.txt this is file contains many proxies

 ## Examples